Newspaper Page Text

 ven scouts present.
 Three scouts

-completed the tenderfoot test,
+completed the tenderfoot test.

-Scouts Gayden and Htroud and
+Scouts Gayden and lytroud and

 Davis passed part of their second